×

 Image: Deirdre Nelson / Photography by Laura Prieto Martin

-Contextualising these works in the exhibition, are selected records of Glasgow’s housing activist movements and redevelopment schemes from Glasgow Women’s Library, the Moving Image Archive and Glasgow City Archives.
+Contextualising these works in the exhibition, are selected records of Glasgow’s housing activist movements and redevelopment schemes from Glasgow Women’s Library and the Moving Image Archive.
 The ‘Womanhouse’ project began as an idea for a collaborative artwork which would, by its context, address historical and contemporary notions of women’s creativity, within and outside the home.
 Women artists from all over Britain worked alongside women and children from Castlemilk.
 During the summer of 1990 four flats in an empty tenement block became a huge living (room) artwork and a meeting place for women and children in the neighbourhood.

 Image: Jack Brindley / Photography by Laura Prieto Martin